 Barletta explains how women reach purchasing decisions in a different way to men.
-“Men and women don’t communicate the same way, and they don’t buy for the same reasons,” she stresses.
+“Men and women don’t communicate in the same way, and they don’t buy for the same reasons,” she stresses.
 “He simply wants the transaction to take place.
 She’s interested in creating a relationship.
-Every place women go they make connections… 91 per cent of women say ‘Advertisers don’t understand us’.”
+Every place women go they make connections… 91% of women say ‘Advertisers don’t understand us’.”

 Men dominate most industries and the advertising industry is no exception.
 Although roughly half of advertising staff are women, men monopolise the coveted creative positions.

 Thankfully, rising female consumer power is changing the way that some businesses design, make and market products — and I have to say that this is more than just “making it in pink”.